gammapy/gammapy/docs/detect/index.rst

 .. gp-extra-image:: fermi_ts_image.png
     :scale: 100%

-Test statistics image computed using `~gammapy.detect.compute_ts_image` for an example Fermi dataset.
+Test statistics image computed using `~gammapy.detect.TSImageEstimator` for an example Fermi dataset.

-The `gammapy.detect` module includes a high performance `~gammapy.detect.compute_ts_image` function to compute test statistics (TS) images for gamma-ray survey data.
+The `gammapy.detect` module includes a high performance `~gammapy.detect.TSImageEstimator` class to compute test statistics (TS) images for gamma-ray survey data.
 The implementation is based on the method described in [Stewart2009]_.

 Assuming a certain source morphology, which can be defined by any `astropy.convolution.Kernel2D` instance, the amplitude of the morphology model is fitted at every pixel of the input data using a Poisson maximum likelihood procedure.
 As input data a counts, background and exposure images have to be provided.
 Based on the best fit flux amplitude, the change in TS, compared to the null hypothesis is computed using `~gammapy.stats.cash` statistics.